| |

 article from oneangrygamer.net

 Developers Madmind signed a distribution deal for the game to appear on the Xbox One , PS4 , and Steam that ended up nullifying their ability to distribute the Adults Only patch as they had originally promised.
-It seems that this contractual
+It seems that this contractual agreement

-agreement included a ban on patching games appearing on these platforms.
+included a ban on patching games appearing on these platforms.
 However it seems that an uncensored version could appear elsewhere as long as any patches there cannot be applied to the games appearing on Xbox/PS4/Steam.
-During a lengthy
+During a lengthy Q&A

-Q&A session, Madmind attempted to address why the game's uncensored version wasn't made available.
+session, Madmind attempted to address why the game's uncensored version wasn't made available.
 They were also asked if it would be possible to release the uncensored content through a GOG.com version.
 According to Madmind, they responded:

 The contract with the publishers did not allow us to make the Adult Only version.
 We could not do anything about it.
-Violation of these laws would cause huge financial penalties, which would result in immediate closure of
+Violation of these laws would cause huge financial penalties, which would result in immediate closure of the company

-patches and without censorship, with official AO rating.
+without censorship, with official AO rating.

 Update: Agony's censored scenes published in a video 1st June 2018.
-See article
+See article from

-can now be released on Steam 8th June 2018.
+released on Steam 8th June 2018.
 See article from steamcommunity.com

 It is with a great pleasure that we want to inform you we have found a way to publish the unrated version of Agony!
 Agony Unrated will be a separate title produced and published by Madmind Studio and without the involvement